 Food Safety Training

-All food service establishments in Allen are required to have a Certified Food Manager (CFM) on duty at all times of operation to oversee food service operations and ensure proper food handling practices.
-All remaining employees (i.e. kitchen staff, wait staff, host/hostess, cleaning staff, etc.) must obtain Food Handler training within 30 days of employment.
+Food service establishments must have a Certified Food Manager (CFM) on duty at all times of operation to oversee food service operations and ensure proper food handling practices.
+All remaining employees (including kitchen staff, wait staff, host/hostess, cleaning staff, etc.) must obtain Food Handler training within 30 days of employment.